ayushsingh01042003/Scanner/Readme.md

   i> Install dependencies (npm install)

-  ii> Set up a GitHub access token as an environment variable (GITHUB_TOKEN) and add it in the environment variables .env file.
+  ii> Set up a GitHub access token as an environment variable (GITHUB_TOKEN), a MongoDB connection (MONGO_DB_URI), and a gemini api key (GEMINI_API_KEY) and add it in the environment variables .env file.

   iii> Start the development server (npm run dev)